Roshan-R/Roshan-R/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on applock, an applocker for linux
+- 🔭 Working on whatever that's trending
-- 📫 How to reach me : roshan@cet.ac.in
+- 📫 How to reach me : roshanr2001@gmail.com

 <!--
 **Roshan-R/Roshan-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.